avantassel/json-api-response/README.md

 Full source code for this sample is [here](/sample/)

 Every aspect of output could be customized with `Settings` class.
-See [SettingsInterface](src/Contracts/SettingsInterface.php) for details.

 For more example usage see [this test suit](tests/Integration/EncoderTest.php).

 ## Questions?